delvedor/Tyval/README.md

 # Tyval
 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat)](http://standardjs.com/) [![Build Status](https://travis-ci.org/delvedor/Tyval.svg?branch=master)](https://travis-ci.org/delvedor/Tyval) [![NPM version](https://img.shields.io/npm/v/tyval.svg?style=flat)](https://www.npmjs.com/package/tyval)

-Tyval is an extensible type validator for JavaScript, highly inspired from [Joi](https://github.com/hapijs/joi), it provides a lot of [fast](https://github.com/delvedor/Tyval/tree/master/bench) and useful validation functions, with a self-descriptive name.
+Tyval is an extensible validator for JavaScript, highly inspired from [Joi](https://github.com/hapijs/joi), it provides a lot of [fast](https://github.com/delvedor/Tyval/tree/master/bench) and useful validation functions, with a self-descriptive name.
 The design of the API forces to write atomic test, in this way the result of a single test does not influence the others.